ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

             source devel/setup.bash
             rosrun py_perception py_perception_node

 #.
-Source a new terminal and run the Python service client node.
+Open a new terminal and run the Python service client node.
 Note your file path may be different.

    .. code-block:: bash